utkarsh2102/utkarsh2102.org/content/posts/foss-in-feb-26.md

   - Coordinating weekly syncs.
   - Promoting binaries to main.
   - Taking care of package removals and so on.
-- Was pretty occupied with the new release processs architecture.
+- Was pretty occupied with the new release process architecture.

 ---